-" 2020 was a year of acceleration for RHB, as we strengthened our foothold on sustainability."
+"2020 was a year of acceleration for RHB, as we strengthened our foothold on sustainability."

-Our approach to sustainability is guided by the Group's Sustainability Our efforts in embedding sustainable practices in our business and Framework, which is anchored by our vision of Building a Sustainable Future.
+Our approach to sustainability is guided by the Group's Sustainability Framework, which is anchored by our vision of Building a Sustainable Future.
 We believe that as a financial institution, and through our sustainability journey, we can create value for our stakeholders and progressively make an impact.